tagnote-app/markdown_viewer/README.md

 A Markdown renderer for Flutter.
-Render Markdown String to rich text output.
+It renders Markdown string to rich text output.

+This project is inspired by [flutter_markdown](https://github.com/flutter/packages/tree/main/packages/flutter_markdown).